top of page

 “One of the cruelest ironies in America’s current higher education system is that our most inclusive and accessible institutions have lacked adequate resources to invest in student success, while highly selective institutions with vast resources to invest in students and propel them to graduation day admit overwhelmingly affluent applicants with a myriad of advantages.”

-U.S. Secretary of Education Miguel Cardona.
+Former U.S. Secretary of Education Miguel Cardona.

 "Elite" colleges remain overwhelmingly the province of the rich.
 As research by the economists Raj Chetty and John Friedman shows, 38 elite colleges have more students who come from families in the top 1 percent than students who come from the bottom 60 percent (families making less than $65,000 a year).